SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/asyncchronous-programming/2023-01-20-introduction-to-async-programming-in-scala.markdown

 # Overview

-Because it might be difficult to understand at first, "asynchronous" is a topic that both beginner and seasoned developers frequently pay less attention to or totally avoid.
+Because it might be difficult to understand at first, "asynchronous" is a topic that both beginners and seasoned developers frequently pay less attention to or totally avoid.
 Another reality is that we frequently work toward achieving the desired program results without paying as much attention to identifying the most effective means of achieving those results.
 Naturally, when we think of the intended result, the lines of instructions or statements are the first that come to mind.
 We begin with a statement-focused approach as opposed to a performance-focused one.

 Let's first understand certain fundamentals before moving on to the concept of asynchronous programming: